giusene/CB5-final-project-gruppoD/README.md

 <p align="center">
 At the end of the three rounds, the <strong>total score</strong> of the match will be shown on the screen <br>
 and the user also has the option to return to the Homepage or take a look at the <strong>Leaderboard</strong> <br>
-to see if the score was enough to compete with the best players.
+to see if the score was enough to compete with the best players and become the next champion!
 </p>